randomtask2000/Kohya_prep/README.md

-# Kohya_LoRA_Vid2ImgsTagger
+# Kohya LoRA preprocessing

+## mov2Images.py
 Little image extractor and tagger from selfie video as input.
 The resulting images are meant to be used by Kohya to create a LoRA for something like SDLX.
+The images reduced to 512x512.

+## resizeImages.py
+Resizes images from a directory to an output directory.
+The images are reduced to 768x768.

 # Face Feature Extraction Program Installation & Execution Guide